elmarmertens/trendInflation/paddingtonData/INFTRM_README.txt

 ----------------------------------------------------------------------
-The Consumer Price Index for All Urban Consumers: All Items (CPIAUCSL) is a measure of the average monthly change in the price for goods and services paid by urban consumers between any two time periods.(1) It
-can also represent the buying habits of urban consumers.
-This
+The Consumer Price Index for All Urban Consumers: All Items (CPIAUCSL) is a measure of the average monthly change in the price for goods and services paid by urban consumers between any two time periods.
+It can also represent the buying habits of urban consumers.
+This particular
-particular index includes roughly 88 percent of the total population, accounting for wage earners, clerical workers, technical workers,
-self-employed, short-term workers, unemployed, retirees, and those not in the labor force.(1)
+index includes roughly 88 percent of the total population, accounting for wage earners, clerical workers, technical workers, self-employed, short-term workers, unemployed, retirees, and those not in the labor
+force.

 The CPIs are based on prices for food, clothing, shelter, and fuels;
 transportation fares; service fees (e.g., water and sewer service);
 and sales taxes.
 Prices are collected monthly from about 4,000 housing units and approximately 26,000 retail establishments across 87 urban
-areas.(1) To calculate the index, price changes are averaged with
-weights representing their importance in the spending of the
+areas.
+To calculate the index, price changes are averaged with weights representing their importance in the spending of the particular group.
-particular group.
-The index measures price changes (as a percent
+The index measures price changes (as a percent change) from a
-change) from a predetermined reference date.(1) In addition to the
+predetermined reference date.
+In addition to the original unadjusted
-original unadjusted index distributed, the Bureau of Labor Statistics also releases a seasonally adjusted index.
-The unadjusted series
+index distributed, the Bureau of Labor Statistics also releases a
-reflects all factors that may influence a change in prices.
-However,
-it can be very useful to look at the seasonally adjusted CPI, which
+seasonally adjusted index.
+The unadjusted series reflects all factors that may influence a change in prices.
+However, it can be very useful to look at the seasonally adjusted CPI, which removes the effects of
-removes the effects of seasonal changes, such as weather, school year, production cycles, and holidays.(1)
+seasonal changes, such as weather, school year, production cycles, and holidays.

 The CPI can be used to recognize periods of inflation and deflation.
 Significant increases in the CPI within a short time frame might